ahawkz/giphy-api/README.md

 # I'm Feeling Giphy

-## About The Project
+## About This Project
 I'm Feeling Giphy is a Taylor Swift-themed gif search engine powered by the Giphy API.
 Based on user input, the app provides 13 gifs.
-From there the user can navigate to Giphy by clicking on the gif's link for further interaction.
+From there the user can navigate to Giphy by clicking on the gif's link icon for further interaction.

 ### Built With
 * [Vue.js](https://vuejs.org/)